The June 9 workshop is now full.

 GUARANTEE.
 Unconditional guarantee.
 That means that if at any time, for any reason, you're unsatisfied, you're entitled to a full refund - no questions asked.

 FULL MARKETING STRATEGY.
-Taking one Writers' Loft workshop entitles you to full marketing help and guidance - even if you're no longer in the workshop.
-Whenever you have a novel, short story, screenplay, or stage play ready, Jerry will give you everything you need to market your work and help you short cut the submission process and get your story a serious read by agents, editors, and publishers.
+Taking one Writers’ Loft workshop entitles you to full marketing help and guidance - even if you're no longer in the workshop.
+Whenever you have a novel, short story, screenplay, or stage play ready, Mary will give you everything you need to market your work and help you short cut the submission process and get your story a serious read by agents, editors, and publishers.

 What You Learn